 Include in line 26 an additional tax amount representing an interest charge on the deferred tax on gain from certain installment sales with a sales price over \$150,000 if you are not a dealer and the aggregate face amount of installment obligations arising during the tax year and outstanding as of the close of the tax year exceeds \$5 million.
-For more information see G.L. c.
-62C, sec.
-32A (a) and I.R.C. sec.
-453A (a)-(c).
+For more information see MGL ch 62C, § 32A (a) and IRC § 453A (a)-(c).

-Also include in line 26 an additional tax amount representing an interest charge on the deferred gain from the installment sale of timeshares and residential lots, if the sale meets one of the following criteria: (1) the sale is of a timeshare right for six weeks or less; (2) the sale is for the recreational use of specified campgrounds; or (3) the sale is for a residential lot and neither the dealer nor someone related to the dealer is obligated to make any improvements on the lot.
-For more information see G.L. c.
-62C, sec.
-32A (b) and I.R.C. sec.
-453(I)(2)(B).
+Also include in line 26 an additional tax amount representing an interest charge on the deferred gain from the installment sale of timeshares and residential lots, if the sale meets one of the following criteria:

+• The sale is of a timeshare right for six weeks or less;

+• The sale is for the recreational use of specified campgrounds; or

+• The sale is for a residential lot and neither the dealer nor someone related to the dealer is obligated to make any improvements on the lot.

+For more information see MGL ch 62C, § 32A (b) and IRC § 453(I)(2)(B).